My last blog was on July and I’ll use this one to talk about a bit of the stuff I’ve been messing with in this time.

 I decided to give it a shot to write some posts in English and see how far my presence can go, and even that I didn’t wrote anything groundbreaking I got surprised about how far I did.
 For the love of numbers and graphics here I share the visualization picture of my blog.

-I’m thinking about moving my blog to GitHub pages, I’m not using the complete feature set of WordPress and not being able to collect more stats from it is kind of boring.
+I’m thinking about moving my blog to GitHub pages, I’m not using the complete feature set of Wordpress and not being able to collect more stats from it is kind of boring.

-Months of work from my friend and I at my job, and we are now close to finish an almost complete rewrite of a 13-15 years old PHP web application.
+Months of work from my friend and I at my job and we are now close to finish an almost complete rewrite of a 13-15 years old PHP web application.

 We haven’t collected stats recently but the new code base will be at most 10% the size of the old one.
-It’ll features more precise information, have more features for the users and a responsive design making it comfortable to use in mobile devices.
+It’ll feature more precise information, have more features for the users and a responsive design making it comfortable to use in mobile devices.

 After we finish it I think I’ll probably start to look for more challenges somewhere else.
-Do you have some?
-Ping me. 🙂

 I’ll probably continue to try something here and there in my spare time.
 But I didn’t expect to made anything successful as I have a very peculiar taste for stupid 2D games.
 I’ll probably stick with Unity for now.